bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/webdev-tools.md

 ### 27. REST Assured

 [REST Assured](https://rest-assured.io/) is the tool of choice for most web devs working with Java.
-Made so you don’t have to be a HTTP expert to use it, REST Assured enables you to test and validate REST services with the simplicity of more dynamic languages like Ruby.
+Made so you don't have to be a HTTP expert to use it, REST Assured enables you to test and validate REST services with the simplicity of more dynamic languages like Ruby.

 It saves you time and effort through automating part of the boilerplate code required to set up HTTP connections, send and receive requests and parse responses.
 There are also Given/When/Then test notations to help make tests easily comprehensible.

 ### 28. HoppScotch

 [HoppScotch](https://hoppscotch.io/) is a lightweight open source API development tool that runs smoothly and looks beautiful.
-Over the last few months it’s gained popularity with the dev community, largely thanks to its balance of advanced functionality and gorgeous design.
+Over the last few months it's gained popularity with the dev community, largely thanks to its balance of advanced functionality and gorgeous design.

 Whether you need to establish full-duplex communication channels or execute queries with GraphQL, Hoppscotch can handle just about anything you throw at it.
-You can even add your own translations if English isn’t your preferred language.
+You can even add your own translations if English isn't your preferred language.

 Other features include collections to keep API requests organised, the ability to sync and restore request entries with a click, and real-time connections with WebSocket, MQTT and more.

 ### **29. LambdaTest**

-It’s crucial that web applications and services work the same way no matter what browser folks use to access them.
-But you can’t check how your HTML, CSS and JavaScript looks on every web browser and operating system on the planet.
+It's crucial that web applications and services work the same way no matter what browser folks use to access them.
+But you can't check how your HTML, CSS and JavaScript looks on every web browser and operating system on the planet.

 [LambaTest](https://www.lambdatest.com/) can.
 This tool performs automated and live interactive testing on 2,000+ real browsers and operating systems to help ensure your web apps look spiffy wherever they appear.